 Our policy, therefore, is that all students in grades 5–12 are required to use a CCDS-standard tablet PC purchased through CCDS and no more than four years old.

 When a student’s tablet PC needs to be repaired during the school year, that student will be issued a loaner computer of the same model.
 Under normal circumstances, loaners will not be issued during the summer months.
-It is not possible to exchange hard drives in Microsoft Surface Pro computers, so it is very important that the student save his documents to OneDrive for Business so that the student may continue to use his own working environment.
+It is not possible to exchange hard drives in Microsoft Surface Pro computers, so it is very important that the student save his documents to OneDrive for Business so that the student may continue to access his own working environment on the loaner.
 The student is responsible for returning the loaner promptly when his repaired tablet PC is available.
 Failure to return a loaner in a timely manner may result in the assessment of late fees to be determined and applied at the school’s discretion.
 Students are required to take reasonable care of loaners in their possession.
 Repair of damage to a loaner in excess of normal wear and tear is the financial responsibility of the student’s family.
 Determination of such excess damage is at the school’s discretion.
 Prior to issuing a loaner to a student, the loaner will be checked for preexisting damage.
 Such damage, if any, will be recorded in writing on a form that the student and the school will sign.